 DIY Conversation Heart Candy Recipe

-Crafting and personalizing your own conversation heart candy (a.k.a.
-Sweethearts) is a surefire way to get your Valentine’s Day message heard, plus they’re surprisingly easy to make.
-Dissolve unflavored gelatin in lemon-lime soda to give the hearts their trademark muted citrus flavor, then mix in heaps of powdered sugar to form the candy “dough.”
+Crafting your own conversation heart candy (a.k.a.
+Sweethearts) is a surefire way to get your Valentine’s Day message heard, plus these hearts are surprisingly easy to make.
+Dissolve unflavored gelatin in lemon-lime soda to give the candy its trademark muted citrus flavor, then mix in heaps of powdered sugar to form the “dough.”
 Add whatever festive colors and flavorings you prefer, like mint, orange flower water, or rose water; roll out the dough; and stamp out the hearts.
 Let the candy harden for a couple of days, then use food-safe markers to write fun, personalized messages on it.
 All that’s left to do is pass the hearts out to your friends and loved ones.

 Special equipment: Although not necessary, wearing a pair of disposable latex gloves will save you from staining your hands while blending in the food coloring.